yojoots/libbitcoin-system-wiki/Skynet-Friend-or-Foe.md

 Blockstream has announced a network that, "[broadcasts the Bitcoin blockchain from space](https://blockstream.com/satellite)."
 There are several use cases outlined in a [FAQ](https://blockstream.com/satellite/faq/) and [CSO interview](https://github.com/libbitcoin/libbitcoin/wiki/Translation:-Bitcoin-Satellite-Mining-Decentralization):

 ## Free Services
+The company provides the equivalent of a single [node](Glossary#node) on the [peer-to-peer](Glossary#peer-to-peer)  network.
+Nearly any person in the world can connect to this node using an inexpensive receiver.
+In the initial deployment the node broadcasts but does not receive.

 #### Using Bitcoin
 > More people participating in bitcoin means a more decentralized network...
 [M]akes bitcoin more robust and bullet-proof...

+To the extent that this enables new users it implies those users are entirely dependent on this one node.
+If the user already has access through the Internet (for example) it is not a new participation.

 #### Covertly Using Bitcoin
 > [I]nternet traffic patterns from running a node can identify you as a bitcoin user.
 [T]here’s no internet involved to receive the blockchain data, so your patterns are private to you.

+To the extent that this enables convert use it implies covert users are entirely dependent on this one node.
+Covert use implies that access through the Internet (for example) was not covert for the user.

 #### Partition Resistance
 > Without [redundancy] your ability to use the bitcoin network is limited, including your security against sybils...
 [P]rovides a redundant connection to the blockchain that doesn’t require internet.

+To the extent that this is necessary it implies that users are entirely dependent on this one node.
+Otherwise one must conclude that access through the Internet does not suffer from persistent "limiting" of network usability.

+It is possible that other similar networks may be deployed by independent operators.
+This would resolve the dependency on the single node.
+Nevertheless, this would imply that a substantial number of people are entirely dependent upon just a few nodes, all of which would be operating with [state](Glossary#state) licenses.
+This is not the same as having a similarly small number of Internet providers, since thousands of independently operated nodes are reachable.

 ## Paid Services